TomQuez/TomQuez/README.md

 I'm a junior developper.
 Always looking for opportunities and interesting projects to work on.
-I use Python, React.js, Docker, javascript, HTML, CSS and SQL.
+I use Python, FastAPI, React.js, Docker, and Typescript.
 I'm also ready to learn something new and always open to new languages and frameworks.
 I hope you'll enjoy what you find here.
 Don't hesitate to give advice ;) Thank you for your interest.